 An airspeed switch mounted on the pitot tube line prevents gear retraction below 75 kts.
 For landing gear retract tests on jacks you must blow into the pitot tube to get enough "airspeed" to disengage the airspeed safety switch.
 A balloon will also do the trick.
-The main gear is retracted into the fuselage via full rack and pinion gears, and the nose gear also retracts aft.
+The main gear retract outboard into the wings and the nose gear retracts aft.